jsreport/website/views/learn/docs/visual-studio-extension.md

 }
 ```

 You can use `IVSReportingConfiguration` to specify if visual studio should use [embedded jsreport server](http://jsreport.net/learn/net-embedded) or a remote one.
-You can also define dynamicaly reports sample data.
+You can also define dynamically reports sample data.

 ```c#
 public class ReportingStartup {